 Key Critical Characteristics (KCC) Nail Quality Expectations

-The best machine shops can review a print and instantly point out a handful of features that will make or break a part as far as cost-efficiency goes.
+The best CNC machine shops can review a print and instantly point out a handful of features that will make or break a part as far as cost-efficiency goes.
 For these key critical characteristics (KCC), the pressure is on to produce the highest quality work possible … repeatedly, reliably, and robustly for a healthy bottom line.

 The Factors That Affect Machine Shop Tool Selection

-PART SIZE — Weight doesn’t determine what CNC machining tool technology is needed; it’s the part’s dimensions.
+PART SIZE — Weight doesn’t determine what CNC machine tool technology is needed; it’s the part’s dimensions.
 An engine block, a part with high tolerance levels that relies heavily on proper machinability, is large enough to demand specific equipment for machining.

 PART TOLERANCE — A shiny, new (and expensive) machine can be purchased to handle nearly any tolerance needed.
-Yet, the processing of the part (when to perform which features, how to hold the part, which cut to make first) is key to achieving the accuracy that’s demanded with many complex parts.
+Yet, the processing of the part (when to perform which features, how to hold the part, which cut to make first, etc.) is key to achieving the accuracy that’s demanded with many complex parts.

 MATERIAL — A material’s rigidity determines the spindle speed of the tool and the machine’s needed horsepower.
 Aluminum can be run faster than iron, for instance.

-TOOLING UP — Getting a CNC machine prepared for processing a part is critical for a machine shop be competitive.
+TOOLING UP — Getting a CNC machine prepared for processing a part is critical for a machine shop to be competitive.
 Performing multiple functions with a single combo tool increases quality and accuracy upon repeat uses.
 And, only having to use one machine for various functions reduces risks and the possibility of a bur or misalignment.

 CYCLE TIME — An accurate anticipated quoted cycle time generates pinpoint rates that are vital for a machine shop to stay competitive.
 An experienced design team that knows the capabilities of a machine helps ensure the project is priced correctly.
-There’s always a goal to reduce cycle times so work can be put into the machine to increase robustness, repeatability, and offload operator processing.
+There’s always a goal to reduce cycle times so work can be put into the machine to increase robustness and repeatability, and offload operator processing.

-Although “complex” is tricky to define in the machine shop world, it’s easy to see the value of using quality machine tools operated by the right CNC technicians.
+Although “complex” is tricky to define in the machine shop world, it’s easy to see the value of using quality CNC machine tools operated by the right CNC technicians.
 The tasks many machine shops shy away from are welcomed by some machine shops that simply love the tough stuff, and they prepare themselves for those complex challenges.